 Modern carry pistols are almost always designed to be carried with a round in the chamber.
 Check with your manufacturer to be sure, but it’s a rare defensive pistol that’s not designed with drop safeties and other internal and external features to prevent negligent discharges.
 Even the ubiquitous Glock that has no visible safety devices is chock full of internal design features to prevent firing until you deliberately press the trigger.
 Millions of police officers across the country rely on this type of engineering daily.

 Carrying your pistol without a round in the chamber may sound comforting, but be sure to think long and hard about how that strategy might play out in a violent self-defense encounter.
-There are too many tragic cases of armed citizens who have been killed or wounded by their attacker because they could not mount an armed defensive strategy quickly enough.
-If you’re so inclined to search, you’ll find stories of victims desperately trying to load their gun while being attacked and sometimes killed.
+There are too many tragic cases of armed citizens who have been killed or wounded by their attackers because they could not mount an armed defensive strategy quickly enough.
 There are good reasons every police officer in the country carries his or her firearm loaded and ready to go.